DLii-Research/deepbio-toolkit/README.md

-# deep-dna-2
+# deepbio-toolkit-core

-A repository of models and tools for building and running deep-learning models for DNA sequencing.
+A repository of common layers, models, and tools for building and running deep-learning models for computational biology.